 Just as in the web version, click Add address and specify the email from which you want to receive confirmations.
 Altogether, you can add up to 3 emails.

-In mono-currency wallets, such as Bitcoin Wallet, it works exactly as in the Multiwallet app.
+In mono-currency wallets, such as Bitcoin Wallet, it works exactly as in the Crypto Wallet app.

 Under settings (⚙️) select Security, then Email confirmation.